 Welcome to Key Stage 2

-Read all about the fantastic learning that is happening in our classes.
+Read all about the fantastic learning that happened in our classes 2017-2019

 Last week Class 6 were learning all about decimals.
 In one particular lesson, we learned how to order them by looking at the value of the digits in each place value column.
 With some help from Class 7 pupils, Mrs Gollick hid different decimals on coloured strips of card for each group around the room.
 The children then had to hunt for them.
 Once the had found them all, they had to order them from the smallest to the largest.